emacsmirror/gptel-aibo/README.md

 ## Customization
 - `gptel-aibo-max-buffer-size`

-  The size limit for the working buffer (the buffer you are currently working on) that is automatically sent to the LLM.
+  The size limit for the buffers that is automatically sent to the LLM.

-  If the buffer exceeds this size, only a portion of the content around the cursor (typically a function or class) will be sent.
+  If the working buffer (the buffer you are currently working on) exceeds this size, only a fragment of content around the cursor (typically a function or class) will be sent.

+  For other buffers in the same project: if their size exceeds this limit and they have an outline available, only the outline will be sent.
+Otherwise, their content will not be sent.

   The default value is 16000.

 - `gptel-aibo-max-buffer-count`